DrashtiShah23/online-marketplace-GatorXchange/credentials/README.md

 1. Server URL or IP: http://3.101.143.240
 2. SSH username: ubuntu
-3. SSH password or key: SSH key inside team1.pem file
+3. SSH password or key: team1.pem file
     <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL or IP and port used.
+4. Database URL or IP and port used: localhost:3306 or 3.101.143.240 and port 3306
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username: admin
 6. Database password: team1